Hans Joachim von Zieten: Early life

 Zieten was born on 14 May 1699 in the hamlet of Wustrau, now part of Fehrbellin, in the Margraviate of Brandenburg.
-His father was Joachim Matthias (1657-1720) and his mother, Catharine Jurgass.
+His father was Joachim Matthias (1657-1720) and his mother, Ilsabe Catharine Jurgass.
 The family had lived there for several hundred years; records show them founding a Latin School in the mid-fourteenth century.
 The property was small and the family referred to the ramshackle house as a calliope.
 His father shared the property with his brother, Hans Dietrich; when the brother died in 1693, the father owned the property outright, valued at 4,000 thalers.
 Zieten was the third of seven children; by 1720, when his father died, only four children remained.
 Wustrau came to Zieten and his three sisters.
 The estate was valued at 8,000 thalers, of which the maintenance of the mother had to be fulfilled and his sisters' inheritances and dowries paid.
 This left Zieten with about half of the value.